Elder O. B. Mink

 with issues not vital to the welfare of the church.
 Such as; who should sing

-players can give birth to envy and jealousy apart from due restraint, an
+can give birth to envy and jealousy apart from due restraint, an oversight

-oversight in greeting, thermostat settings on heat and air conditioners,
+in greeting, thermostat settings on heat and air conditioners, etc. We do

-etc. We do not mean to imply these things are not important.
-They areimportant
+not mean to imply these things are not important.
+They areimportant but they

-but they are not of such magnitude as to cause the first element of bitterness
+are not of such magnitude as to cause the first element of bitterness in

-and strife is there is confusion and every evil work.”
+strife is there is confusion and every evil work.”
+(James

-to the person or party that would so press their opinion as to expose the
+woe to the person or party that would so press their opinion as to expose

 to hinder prayer, demands time that could otherwise be used for the propagation